wytsa/PF1e-Custom-Classes/README.md

 # PF1e-Psionics
- trying my hand at making a psionic module for PF1e
+ trying my hand at importing OGL classes into a module for PF1e